Revised Constitution of the Institute of Social and Economic Research (ISER) Memorial University of Newfoundland

 2. Composition: The Committee shall comprise nine voting members and the Director who shall be non-voting.
 The nine voting members shall normally be the Dean of Humanities and Social Sciences of the University and eight tenured or tenure track faculty members with a total of no fewer than four tenured members.
 Members to be appointed as follows:

-c) the appointed members shall normally be chosen so as to represent different departments of the Faculty of Humanities and Social Sciences;
+b) the appointed members shall normally be chosen to represent different departments of the Faculty of Humanities and Social Sciences;

-3. Meetings: The Committee shall meet at least once each semester.
+3. Meetings: The Committee shall meet twice a year.
 Additional meetings will be convened at the request of a Committee member.
 Meetings of the Committee shall be chaired by the Director.

 4. Decisions within the Constitution: These decisions shall require a majority vote of the Committee Members who are in attendance at the relevant meeting.

 5. Decisions affecting the Constitution: These decisions shall require a majority (that is, five) vote of the Committee members and shall be valid only with the approval of the Dean of Humanities and Social Sciences.

-6. Remuneration: No member of the Committee, acting in his or her capacity as such, shall receive any payment or emolument for his/her services but each member shall be entitled to receive such remuneration for traveling expenses and other expenses necessarily incurred in connection with the work of the Institute as the Committee shall determine.
+6. Remuneration: No member of the Committee, acting in his or her capacity as such, shall receive any payment for his/her services.

 Article VI.
 Director